Osteitis pubis: Treatment and prevention

 Until recently, there was no specific treatment for osteitis pubis.
 To treat the pain and inflammation caused by osteitis pubis, antiinflammatory medication, stretching, and strengthening of the stabilizing muscles are often prescribed.
 In Argentina, Topol et al. have studied the use of glucose and lidocaine injections ("prolotherapy", or regenerative injection therapy) in an attempt to restart the healing process and generate new connective tissue in 72 athletes with chronic groin/abdominal pain who had failed a conservative treatment trial.
 The treatment consisted of monthly injections to ligament attachments on the pubis.
 Their pain had lasted an average of 11 months, ranging from 3–60 months.
 The average number of treatments received was 3, ranging from 1–6.
 Their pain improved by 82%.
 Six athletes did not improve, and the remaining 66 returned to unrestricted sport in an average of 3 months.
+Another retrospective study compared exercise-based therapy, corticosteroid injection, and platelet-rich plasma (PRP) injection in football players with MRI-confirmed adductor-related groin pain.
+Functional outcomes and return-to-sport rates were similar among the three groups, showing no statistically significant differences.
+Exercise-based therapy alone provided comparable efficacy to injection-based treatments and should be preferred as the first-line conservative option due to its non-invasive and cost-effective nature.

 Surgical intervention - such as wedge resection of the pubis symphysis - is sometimes attempted in severe cases, but its success rate is not high, and the surgery itself may lead to later pelvic problems.
-Recent advances in the field of hip arthroscopy have introduced endoscopic resection of the pubic symphysis which has a potentially higher success rate with less complications.
+Recent advances in the field of hip arthroscopy have introduced endoscopic resection of the pubic symphysis which has a potentially higher success rate with fewer complications.

 The Australian Football League has taken some steps to reduce the incidence of osteitis pubis, in particular recommending that clubs restrict the amount of bodybuilding which young players are required to carry out, and in general reducing the physical demands on players before their bodies mature.

 Osteitis pubis, if not treated early and correctly, can more often than not end a sporting individual's career, or give them an uncertain playing future.